robgil/microdatacenter/README.md

 - Expensive, power hungry servers
 - Old servers that are out of support, clunky, expensive to fix and upgrade, etc
 - Overloading those servers with VMs
-- Many folks run VMWare ESX, but that can be pricey
+- Many folks run VMWare ESX or Proxmox, but that can be pricey
 - Upgrades?
 What's that?
   - Who actually has the funds to regularly upgrade their lab?